annapettigrew/tableau-challenge/README.md

 - All but two locations match up with the most popular stations and least popular stations.
      - This may be due to popular office buildings in the area or perhaps tourist attractions in the area.
      - Each of these locations is a popular street or well known area of the city.

+link to public tableau account to see all the visualizations in depth: https://public.tableau.com/app/profile/anna.pettigrew